on story webs: this is what my brain looks like

 I’m tweeting all the time about my 23-or-something books in progress.
 This is to let you know that I’m totally not joking.

-For a while I was talking about Leslie’s story, which I thought was going to be the next book out the door, but Leslie is being difficult, so now I think Corbin’s book will be next.
-If any of you remember, both Leslie and Corbin were secondary characters in Exactly Where They’d Fall — Leslie had a much smaller part as one of Drew’s cousins, and Corbin played a larger role in the story as Amelia’s friend.
-You even got to meet Leila in EWTF, though you’ll probably remember her as Corbin’s friend, “the earthy brunette”.
-Leila’s book will likely be finished soon after Corbin’s book is done.
+For a while I was talking about Leslie’s story, which I thought was going to be the next book out the door, but Leslie is being difficult, so now I think Leila and Corbin’s book will be next.
+If any of you remember, both Leslie and Corbin were secondary characters in Exactly Where They’d Fall.
+Leslie had a much smaller part as one of Drew’s cousins, and Corbin played a larger role in the story as Amelia’s friend.
+You even got to meet Leila in EWTF, though you’ll probably remember her as Corbin’s friend, “the earthy brunette.”
+Leila’s book, The Fish and the Bird, will come out next.

 I’ve been meaning to append a note to the back of EWTF (there was a vague note about “though this is not a traditional series, you will see these characters again…), which will attempt to explain what I’m doing here.
 What I want to say is: these books are part of a complicated and sprawling web of interlinked stories, novellas, and novels, spanning forward and backwards in time, and flowing through several friendships, families, and romances.
 While each story is whole and can be read independently, they can also be read together as part of a larger web of human connections.

-And if that doesn’t do the trick, everything makes better sense with a diagram!
+And if that doesn’t explain it well enough, then everything makes better sense with a diagram!

-Looking at it now, I think it’s sort of fateful that I finished EWTF first, so that it could end up here in the middle like this.
-It was certainly not the first of these that I began writing — that was Danny & Lexi’s book, Paper Birds (which is still coming too… some day.)
+Looking at it now, I think it’s sort of fateful that I finished EWTF first, so that it could end up here in the middle like this, where all the other branches could start.
+It was certainly not the first of these that I began writing—that was Danny & Lexi’s book (which is still coming too… some day.)
 So I’ll admit I had no idea I was about to do this when I released EWTF first, but I am glad it worked out that way.

-I was never sure if I should have billed EWTF as the start of a series, because it isn’t one, really.
-It’s different, and bigger, and more complicated than just a series.
+I was never sure if I should have proclaimed that EWTF was the start of a series, because it’s different than most series.
+It isn’t linear.
+It doesn’t go, “Book 1, Book 2, Book 3, etc.” It doesn’t flow in chronological order.
+It’s bigger and more complicated than just a series.
+It rambles.
+It winds.
 But it is indeed the start of something.